Data-driven stabilization of switched and constrained linear systems: Switched data-driven compensators for robust constrained stabilization of LTI systems

 In this section, we build upon the design ideas, developed above for switched systems, to design a switched controller for a \emph{fixed} linear plant.
 In particular, we study a robust constrained control problem, motivated by applications where it is paramount to keep a plant in safe operating conditions, despite the presence of disturbances.
+Let us consider the perturbed \gls{LTI} system